lamoureux-lab/3DCNN_MQA/README.md

   * change the *datasets_path* parameters in the scripts *plotTrainingProcess.py* and *plotTestResults.py*
   and launch them.

 The outputs will be stored in *models/name_of_experiment*.
-Examples of figures you will obtains are:
+Examples of figures you will obtain:

 ![alt text](https://github.com/lupoglaz/3DCNN_MQA/raw/Release/doc/CASP11Stage2_SCWRL_sFinal_funnels.png
 "CASP11Stage2_SCWRL_sFinal_funnels")